How to access national parks and hiking trails in Estonia by public transport

 How to get to Marimetsa Nature Reserve by public transport?

-From Tallinn, take a bus heading for Haapsalu and get off in Risti.
+From the Tallinn bus station, take a bus heading for Haapsalu and get off in Risti.
 From there, walk to the information board at the start of the hike (4km).
 Out and back, this would be a nice 17-km day hike.

 Camping near Marimetsa Nature Reserve